mariodruiz/PYNQ/docs/source/appendix/terminal.rst

     hostname

-You can also check the IP address of the board using *ifconfig*:
+You can also check the IP address of the board using the *ip* command:

 .. code-block:: console

-    ifconfig
+    ip a